stonepros/stone/doc/rados/configuration/network-config-ref.rst

 Network Config Settings
 =======================

 Network configuration settings are not required.
-Ceph assumes a public network with all hosts operating on it unless you specifically configure a cluster network.
+Stone assumes a public network with all hosts operating on it unless you specifically configure a cluster network.